Kupenda for the Children: History

-In 1999, Leonard Mbonani, a Kenyan special needs teacher, met Cynthia Bauer, an American graduate student conducting wildlife research on the coast of Kenya.
+In 1999, Leonard Mbonani, a Kenyan special education teacher, met Cynthia Bauer, an American graduate student conducting wildlife research on the coast of Kenya.
 Cynthia, who was born without her left hand, discovered that many people in Kenya believed disabilities like hers were caused by curses and learned that, had she been born there, she may have even been killed.

 After Leonard introduced Cynthia to children with disabilities who did not have access to medical care or education, the two began working together to respond.
 They focused on improving access to education and medical care for children with disabilities while also addressing the stigma surrounding disability in the first place.

 In 2003, in response to these needs and their growing efforts, Kupenda ("love" in Kiswahili) for the Children was officially registered as a nonprofit with the vision of a fully-integrated society where people of all abilities have access to health, education, and a loving community.

 Today, Kupenda's programs center on providing education, medical care, livelihoods and economic empowerment, and stigma reduction and advocacy.
 By training community leaders, families, and children with disabilities themselves as disability advocates, Kupenda also promotes local ownership and sustainability.
 These programs are now being adopted by nonprofits, governments, and other organizations worldwide.